 Of the three core areas of the biosphere on the Tonle Sap Lake, Prek Toal is the most popular with birdwatchers.
 The best time to explore is the dry season between December to May when flocks of migratory birds congregate at Prek Toal.
 While the dry season progresses and the water recedes, the number of birds increase, but the tour to some of the more important viewing areas becomes more difficult.
 This is an incredible sight, as thousands of huge water birds call this sanctuary home.

 Afterwards, head back to meet up with the mini Taras, then cross the lake to meet up with the Queen Tara, in the heart of the floating village.
-There, you can enjoy a full lunch and drinks.
+There, you can enjoy a full lunch (Vegetarian options available) and drinks.
 Take sometime to relax on our plentiful hammocks or enjoy the stunning scenery from the biggest boat on the lake.
 Then meet up with your air conditioned minivan for the journey back to your Siem Reap accommodation.

 Asian open bill